 But if you specifically consider web hosting, if you’re eligible for AWS Free-Tier and stay within the applicable limits, it should cost you around $0.5 per month.
 When outside the AWS Free Tier limits, web hosting can cost you around $1 to $3 per month.

 Billing and Cost Management Console – Helps in managing your bills and payment and also helps in optimizing your cost.

 AWS Budgets – Helps you keep an eye on your expenditures and sets off an alarm if exceeded a fixed amount set by you.

 AWS Cost Explorer – Helps to visualize your cost based on the services opted over a certain period.

-AWS Trusted Advisor – Helps optimize your environment, strengthens security thereby reducing cost.
+AWS Trusted Advisor – Helps optimize your environment, and strengthens security thereby reducing cost.